 2nd row, left to right: Barbara Solowan (now Reilly), Sarah Hersh, Cathy Lee, Gaye Detzer, Yoshihiko Hirata, Sandra Payton.

 3rd row, left to right (cello teachers): Carla Lumsden, Barbara Balatero, Richard Aaron, Akira Nakajima.

-In 2021, JSSI has a new initiative promoting diversity in classical music education.
-We are highlighting the music of two Black women composers — one living — who will speak at our Teen Symposium and introduce her work before it is performed at our faculty recital on Wednesday night.
-As teachers and students from Washington state and beyond gather at JSSI to learn, then share with their home communities, JSSI helps to strengthen and diversify the Suzuki Music community.
+In 2021, JSSI worked to promote diversity in classical music education.
+We highlighted the music of two Black women composers — one living — who spoke at our Teen Symposium and introduced her work (watch below) before it was performed at our faculty recital.
+As teachers and students from Washington state and beyond gathered virtually at JSSI to learn, then shared with their home communities, JSSI helped to strengthen and diversify the Suzuki Music community.